Edit Template

 Generative AI

 I bet, GenAI has been your reliable friend for some time.
 I use it many times a day.
-Even during your holidays GenAI can be of help. 🙂
+Even during our holidays GenAI is of great help. 🙂

 San Marco in Venice